Financial Aid Facts

 Students who are awarded a Presidential Scholarship receive an annual scholarship of $20,000.

 Presidential Scholarships are awarded to students with a high school GPA in the A- range in an honors curriculum.
-In addition, students must have an SAT score in the mid- to high 1100s (Critical Reading + Mathematics) or a total ACT score of 26.
+In addition, students must submit either SAT or ACT scores.
+Students earning a minimum score in the mid-1100s (Critical Reading + Mathematics) on the “old” SAT, a 1200 on the “new” SAT or a total ACT composite score of 26 may be considered for Presidential Scholarship.
 Students intending to major or participate in the performing or fine arts may submit a digital recording of musical or theatrical performances or a digital portfolio of art work in place of standardized testing results.

 After successful completion of their first year, Presidential Scholars are eligible to receive an additional fellowship of up to $3,500 to support academically related initiatives including independent research, community service activities, internships, study abroad, writing, directing or producing an original play.